shinzo-labs/shinzo/CODE_OF_CONDUCT.md

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement.
 Reports can be made to Austin Born at austin@shinzolabs.com.
-If an incident pertains to Austin Born, reports should be made to other relevant community leaders such as moderators of a given space or other major contributors to the codebase.
+If an incident pertains to Austin Born, reports should be made to another relevant community leader such as moderators of a given space or other major contributors to the codebase.
 All complaints will be reviewed and investigated promptly and fairly.